HectorAlonso18/Lightninglib/lightning-docs/docs/Tutorials/Autonomous_Routines_examples.md

     my_chassis.move_with_motion_profile(test_profile);
 }
 ```
-Check the [TrapezoidalProfile Documentation](/docs/Documentation/Trapezoidal) for more information.
+Check the [TrapezoidalProfile Documentation](/docs/Documentation/Trapezoidal) and the [Using Trapezoidal profilers tutorial](/docs/Tutorials/Using_Trapezoidal_profilers) for more information.

 You can see the ``TrapezoidalProfile`` in action in this [video](https://www.youtube.com/watch?v=WZaXgi8o368).